prpole/prpoleold.github.io/index.md

 features of the naturalist genre in terms set by an urgent contemporary discourse.

-In addition to this more traditional written work, Phillip's work on the digital humanities uses natural language processing in Python to develop and employ distant reading methods.
+In addition to his work in the environmental humanities, Phillip's work in the digital humanities uses natural language processing in Python to develop and employ distant reading methods.
 Most recently, he has been focused on improving automated location extraction and geolocation, which makes it possible to bring